BerlinhouseLabs/the-bot/README.md

 - Uses Azure OpenAI for LLM responses, orchestrated by LangChain.
 - Integrates with Notion (via MCP server) for up-to-date knowledge.
-- Vector search (via Supabase Edge Function and LangChain) is always performed before Notion lookup for context-rich answers.
+- Vector search (via Supabase as a vector database and LangChain) is always performed before Notion lookup for context-rich answers.
 - Custom system prompt and tool usage order are codified in the prompts.

 ---

 ## 🗄️ Database, Memory & Ontology

-- **Supabase**: Stores all messages and members for analytics and context.
+- **Supabase**: Stores only question/answer data and acts as a vector database for semantic search (does not store messages or members).
-- **Zep Cloud**: Adds persistent memory and a community knowledge graph (ontology) for advanced context, recommendations, and relationship reasoning.
+- **Zep Cloud**: Handles persistent memory, message storage, and a community knowledge graph (ontology) for advanced context, recommendations, and relationship reasoning.
 - **Ontology**: Models users, projects, events, interests, and their relationships (e.g., MEMBER_OF, WORKS_ON, ATTENDS).
 - **Supabase Edge Functions**: Used for embedding and vector operations (see `supabase/functions/embedding`).